List of UK top-ten singles in 1987: Charity singles

 A number of songs recorded for charity reached the top 10 in the charts in 1987.
 A group of popular artists united to raise money towards victims of the Zeebrugge Disaster.
 They released a version of "Let It Be" – originally by The Beatles – under the name Ferry Aid, reaching number-one for 3 weeks from 4 April 1987.

 The Comic Relief single was a cover of the classic Christmas song "Rockin' Around the Christmas Tree" recording by Mel Smith and Kim Wilde, parodying the style of the singing duo Mel and Kim.
 The song peaked at number three on 26 December 1987.

 Best-selling singles

 Rick Astley had the best-selling single of the year with "Never Gonna Give You Up".
 The single spent nine weeks in the top 10 (including five weeks at number one), sold over 810,000 copies and was certified by the BPI.
 "Nothing's Gonna Stop Us Now" by Starship came in second place, selling more than 740,000 copies and losing out by around 70,000 sales.
 Whitney Houston's "I Wanna Dance with Somebody (Who Loves Me)", "You Win Again" from Bee Gees and "China in Your Hand" by T'Pau made up the top five.
-Singles by Mel and Kim, Ben E. King, Pet Shop Boys, The Firm and M|A|R|R|S were also in the top ten best-selling singles of the year.
+Singles by Mel and Kim, Ben E. King, Pet Shop Boys, The Firm and MARRS (stylized M|A|R|R|S) were also in the top ten best-selling singles of the year.